jido/Arcadam/README.md

 [:end region]:

 ----
-Inside a delimited code block, the named
+Inside a code block, a named region is
-  // ---- begin::coderegion ----
+  //-- begin::coderegion ----
-region is defined using begin:: and end:: between code block markers at the end of a code line.
+defined using begin:: and end:: tags after hyphens and before a code block marker that ends the line.
-  // ---- end::coderegion ----
+  //-- end::coderegion ----
 ----
 ```